-Our audit was conducted for the purpose of forming an opinion on the financial statements taken as a whole.
+Management is responsible for the other information included in the annual report.
+The other information comprises the introductory section and is not a required part of the financial statements.
 The introductory section is presented for purposes of additional analysis and is not a required part of the financial statements.
-The introductory section has not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+Our opinion on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.